AI Workshop: learn to build apps with AI →

 Tailwind CSS: How to use custom fonts with Tailwind CSS

-Assuming you have an app configured to use Tailwind CSS, you’ll have a CSS file that contains
+Assuming you have an app configured to use Tailwind CSS, your main CSS file should include Tailwind and your font import.

 @import url('https://fonts.googleapis.com/css2?family=Inter:wght@100;200;300;400;500;700;900&display=swap');